 Highland Avenue Elementary School

-Highland Avenue Elementary School places among the top 20% of public schools in Alabama for:
+Highland Avenue Elementary School ranks among the top 20% of public schools in Alabama for:

-Highland Avenue Elementary School's student population of 438 students has grown by 5% over five school years.
+Highland Avenue Elementary School's student population of 438 students has declined by 5% over five school years.

 The diversity score of Highland Avenue Elementary School is 0.26, which is less than the diversity score at state average of 0.59.
 The school's diversity has stayed relatively flat over five school years.

 Definition of Terms 2017-2018 School Year Data